 Centers of Excellence—This term should be capitalized only when referring to the College of Medicine's four Centers of Excellence (cancer, cardiovascular, neuroscience and metabolic disorders).
 E.g., "She plays a major role in shaping the college's Centers of Excellence."
 Thereafter, it's "the centers," etc. All other centers of excellence should be lower case.

-Cincinnati Cancer Center—For all cancer-related news releases and stories, use the following boilerplate:
+Cincinnati Cancer Consortium (formerly Center)—For all cancer-related news releases and stories, use the following boilerplate:

-___________________________(i.e., University of Cincinnati Medical Center / Cincinnati Children’s Hospital Medical Center / University of Cincinnati / UC Barrett Cancer Center at University of Cincinnati Medical Center / Prostate Cancer Mobile Screening Program) is part of the Cincinnati Cancer Center, a collaborative initiative of the University of Cincinnati, Cincinnati Children’s Hospital Medical Center and UC Health that aspires to create a world-class comprehensive center leading in innovation to eliminate cancer.
+___________________________(i.e., University of Cincinnati Medical Center / Cincinnati Children’s Hospital Medical Center / University of Cincinnati / UC Barrett Cancer Center at University of Cincinnati Medical Center / Prostate Cancer Mobile Screening Program) is part of the Cincinnati Cancer Consortium, a collaborative initiative of the University of Cincinnati, Cincinnati Children’s Hospital Medical Center and UC Health that aspires to create a world-class comprehensive center leading in innovation to eliminate cancer.
 Cross-institutional and cross-departmental research teams work to achieve this goal through efforts in three programmatic research themes: molecular and cellular basis of cancer; molecular therapeutics and diagnosis; and cancer etiology, control and prevention.
-Learn more at. cincinnaticancercenter.org.
+Learn more at cincinnaticancercenter.org.